-12.1 The Localism Act has changed the law on succession, although it should be noted that it applies only to tenancies issued after this provision comes into effect.
-For existing tenancies, the succession rules are unchanged.

-12.2 All new lifetime and fixed term tenancies now have a legal requirement to allow for one succession, limited to a spouse or partner of a tenant.
-Successions to a flexible tenancy will only be for the remainder of the life of that tenancy, and subject to a full review when the end of the tenancy is due.

-12.3 Additional successions above the statutory requirements are discretionary, known as a policy succession.
+- 12.1 The Localism Act has changed the law on succession, although it should be noted that it applies only to tenancies issued after this provision comes into effect on 1 April 2012.
+For tenancies issued prior to 1 April 2012, the succession rules are unchanged. - 12.2 All new lifetime and fixed term tenancies issued after 1 April have a legal requirement to allow for one succession, which is now limited to a spouse or partner of a tenant.
+For tenancies issued prior to 1 April 2012, succession rights could be extended to other family members living at the property for a minimum of 12 months.
+Where a succession relates to a flexible tenancy, any succession granted will only be for the remainder of the life of that tenancy, and subject to a full review when the end of the tenancy is due. - 12.3 Additional successions above the statutory requirements are discretionary, known as a policy succession.
 Individual social landlords should set out their own approach setting out whether they wish to offer discretionary successions and the circumstances when these will be considered in their landlord tenancy policy.